MileHacker Logo

 • White Island: A pristine, uninhabited sandbar with powdery white sand.
 It features panoramic views of Mount Hibok-Hibok and the surrounding sea.

-• Mantigue Island: A small, protected marine sanctuary island, ideal for snorkeling and diving.
+• Mantigue Island: A small, marine protected sanctuary island, ideal for snorkeling and diving.

 • Sunken Cemetery: A giant cross marks the spot where a portion of an old town sank during a volcanic eruption.
 Popular for sunset views and snorkeling over submerged gravestones.